Gongting811/625FinalProject/README.md

 # 625FinalProject
-This is the Biostats 625 Final Project
+This is the Biostats 625 Final Group Project